Economic Indicators and Stock Market Dynamics

 Don’t panic over a single economic report.
 Instead, look for longer-term trends in the data.
 One bad report doesn’t mean the economy is crashing, just like one good report doesn’t mean we’re heading for a boom.

-Remember, one bad weather day doesn’t mean the season is over — just that you might need an umbrella.”
+Remember, one bad weather day doesn’t mean the season is over, its just that you might need an umbrella.”

 - Diversify Your Portfolio: Don’t Put All Your Eggs in One Economic Basket